thetayloredman/lbf/SYNTAX.md

 `@@include` directly includes another file in your code.
 Modules are recursively resolved.
 There is no namespace management for `@@include`d files.

+**Notice to interpreter devs:** Remove the `@lbf-version` line from includes, but ensure it matches this file's version!
+Error if not.

 Example usage:

 ```